hugglesfox/pcode-style-guide/README.md

 ### 7.2.
 PRINT

 The `PRINT` builtin writes a string to a printer.
-This is primarily used for interfacing with a [teleprinter](https://en.wikipedia.org/wiki/Teleprinter)
+This is primarily used for interfacing with [teleprinters](https://en.wikipedia.org/wiki/Teleprinter).

 ```
 PRINT "Why are you using a printer in 2020?"